Edric-Matwiejew/QuOp_MPI/docs/source/qwao_mpi.rst

 qualities
 ---------

-When passed to :meth:`~qwao_mpi.MPI.qwao.qualities`, these methods create an array of qualities distributed over the MPI communicator associated with the :class:`~qwao_mpi.MPI.qwao` object.
+When passed to :meth:`~qwao_mpi.MPI.qwao.set_qualities`, these methods create an array of qualities distributed over the MPI communicator associated with the :class:`~qwao_mpi.MPI.qwao` object.

 .. automodule:: qwao_mpi.qualities
     :members: